List of Lithuanian gods and mythological figures: Theodor Narbutt

-Polish-Lithuanian historian Theodor Narbutt wrote the ten-volume work History of the Lithuanian Nation (Dzieje starożytne narodu litewskiego) between 1835 and 1841.
+Polish-Lithuanian historian Teodor Narbutt wrote the ten-volume work History of the Lithuanian Nation (Dzieje starożytne narodu litewskiego) between 1835 and 1841.
 The first volume contained a description of Lithuanian mythology.
 However, modern historians have accused Narbutt of falsifying historical facts and reporting speculations.
 Thus, some gods mentioned only by Narbutt and unknown from other sources are usually treated as inventions of the author.